MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-markings.md

 - `${Event.DateTime}` for the date and time when the selected label was set.
 For example: 8/16/2016 1:30 PM

+> [!NOTE]
+>This syntax is case-sensitive.

 Example: If you specify the string `Document: ${Item.Name}  Classification: ${Item.Label}` for the **General** label footer, the footer text applied to a documented named project.docx will be **Document: project.docx  Classification: General**.

 > [!NOTE]
 > Use of either the `${User.Name}` and/or `${User.PrincipalName}` variable are currently not supported by the Azure Information Protection unified labeling client.

 >[!TIP]
-> You also use a [field code to insert the label name](faqs-infoprotect.md#can-i-create-a-document-template-that-automatically-includes-the-classification) into a document or template.
+> You can also use a [field code to insert the label name](faqs-infoprotect.md#can-i-create-a-document-template-that-automatically-includes-the-classification) into a document or template.

 ## Setting different visual markings for Word, Excel, PowerPoint, and Outlook